+Ready for some non-candy Easter basket ideas?
 Sometimes I cringe at the thought of buying Easter baskets.
-We’ve slowly moved away from the baskets over flowing with chocolate bunnies and sugary candy.
-Instead of sugar and more sugar I like filling the basket with items that are creativity or spark imagination.
+We've slowly moved away from the baskets overflowing with chocolate bunnies and sugary candy.

-It may seem a bit tricky to come up with ideas that don’t involve candy since that is all you see in the stores.
-Most pre-made baskets that are easily attainable and a quick go-to have a cheap toy and some candy.
-I realized one day I was going to pay $20 for a squirt gun and a few small bags of candy.
-The rest of the basket was just packaging.
+It may seem a bit tricky to come up with ideas that don't involve candy since that is all you see in the stores.
+Most pre-made baskets that are easily attainable and are a quick go-to have a cheap toy and some candy.

 Packets of flower or plant seeds

-Kids always love to get toys but you can always put in fun but educational toys.
+Kids always love to get toys but you can always put in educational toys that the kids will enjoy playing with.
 We like to buy different science or discovery kits for the kids.
 Making volcanos or doing experiments is always fun and can be very educational.

 - Healthy Snacks

 - Watercolor Paints

 - A Journal (like this Believe Journal & Doodle Diary or Prayer Journal for Boys)

 - Anything they wanted for Christmas but didn't get

 - Gaming Accessories